-Ellicott City, Maryland is a moderately-sized city with a population of 70,780 people.
+Ellicott City is a mid-sized city located in the state of Maryland.
+The city has a population of 70,780 residents.
 If you are looking for a family friendly city, Ellicott City might be a good fit as 87% of the population over 15 years old are married, and 50% have kids who are 18 years old or younger.
 When traveling to work, spending unnecessary time in your vehicle is not ideal.
 Across all of America, the average one way 26 is commute time minutes, unfortunately, living in Ellicott City offers up a higher than average one way commute time of 30 minutes.

 |Average one way commute||30min||32min||26min|

 |Workers who drive to work||83.2%||73.7%||76.4%|